March 1st, 2013

 How can I Avoid a Credit Repair Scam?

-Simply put, the best way to avoid credit repair scams is to fix your credit yourself.
+Simply put, the best way to avoid credit repair scams is to improve your credit health yourself.
 There is legally nothing a credit repair company can do to improve your credit that you can’t do yourself.

 When investigating your credit yourself, make sure you know your rights.